KlefaffleWaffle/student-scheduler/phaseIII/README.md

 </p>

--- NOTES TO UX TEAM, ERASE AND REPLACE BEFORE TURNING IN !! !! !!
+-- NOTES TO UX TEAM, ERASE AND REPLACE BEFORE TURNING IN !! !! !! <br>
 Discoveries made, critiques about prototype - revisions to design or prototype, missing, features